DamperDoor56/DamperDoor56/README.md

 I'm a developer passionate about technology, automation, and problem-solving.
 I love **challenges**, finding out that there's no **impossible** in software fascinates me.

 Most of my work involves APIs, integrating services, and optimizing processes with AI.
 I'm always looking for new ways to improve efficiency in my code.

-But this year, my goal is to make open source contributions.
+But this year, my goal is to make open source contributions

 Additionally, I really like video games 🎮 and I enjoy exploring game development as well in my free time, or messing a bit with new technology.